TerrificMao/CloudFormation-Serverless-Deploy-CodePipeline/README.md

 # CloudFormation-Serverless-Deploy-CodePipeline
-Serverless deploy using CloudFormation, CodeBuild and CodePipeline
+Serverless deploy using CloudFormation, CodeBuild and CodePipeline.
+By Danrong